-No proof that the Knights of Columbus take this alleged "oath" has been offered and none can be produced.
-But to give the pretended "oath" the appearance of genuineness, many of the pamphlets containing it bear the notation "Copied from the Congressional Record, February 15, 1913."
-However, they fail to state how this false "oath" came to be printed in the Congressional Record, or the fact that the only purpose of printing it was to prove its falsity.
-By referring to the Congressional Record it will be found that this so-called "oath" was printed therein merely as an exhibit in the contested Congressional election case of Bonniwell against Butler, in which Mr. Bonniwell, a Knight of Columbus, claimed that his defeat was brought about by the circulation of this false "oath".
-His opponent, Mr. Butler, repudiated the document and in presenting his defense said:
+No proof that Knights of Columbus take this alleged "oath" has been offered and none can be produced, but to give it the appearance of genuineness, the notation "Copied from the Congressional Record, Feb.
+15, 1913" is placed upon many of the pamphlets containing it.
+However, they fail to state that this co-called "oath" was printed in the Congressional Record merely as an exhibit in the report of the Committee on Elections in the contested Congressional election case of Bonniwell against Butler who were opposing candidates for Congress from a Pennsylvania district, and for the purpose of proving its falsity, Bonniwell, a Knight of Columbus, claimed that his defeat was brought about by the circulation of this false "oath".
+His opponent, Butler, repudiated the document and in presenting his defense said:

-"I apprehended with alarm the use of such a document in a political campaign or at any other time.
+"I apprehend with alarm the use of such a document in a political campaign, or at any other time.
 I did not believe in its truthfulness and so stated my judgment concerning it on November 4, 1912, as soon as complaint was made to me of its general circulation."
-(See Congressional Record, Vol. 49, February 15, 1913, p.
-3219.)
-In its report, the Congressional Committee on Elections said:
+(See Congressional Record, Vol. 49, Feb.
+15, 1913, P. 3219.)

+In its report the Congressional Committee of Elections said:

-"The Committee cannot condemn too strongly the publication of the false and libelous article referred to in the paper to Mr. Bonniwell and which was the spurious Knights of Columbus Oath, a copy of which is appended to the paper."
-(See Congressional Record, Vol. 49, February 15, 1913, p.
-3221.)
+"The Committee cannot condemn too strongly the publication of the false and libelous article referred to in the paper to Mr. Bonniwell and which was the spurious Knights of Columbus Oath, a copy which is appended to the paper."
+(See Congressional Record, Vol. 49, Feb.
+15, 1913, P. 3221.)